Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 Each blister pack contains:

-- one single use vial for reconstitution containing Extavia
+• one single dose vial for reconstitution containing Extavia

-- one vial adapter with attached 27-guage needle
+• one vial adapter with attached 27-gauge needle

 Dispense in this unit-of-use container.